cinemascience/cinema_explorer/readme.md

 # Cinema Spec-D Parallel Coordinates Viewer

-## Version 1.4.1
+## Version 1.4.2

 A Parallel Coordinates-based Viewer for Spec-D Cinema Databases

 # Changelog
+## V1.4.2
+- Update to use v1.4.02 of Parallel Coordinates Component
 ## V1.4.1
 - Now displays all FILE fields for each result
-- Fixed sorting not working properly when undefined or NaN values or involved
+- Fixed sorting not working properly when undefined or NaN values were involved
 - Update to use v1.4.01 of Parallel Coordinates Component
 ## V1.4
 - Compatible with v1.1 of Cinema SpecD and v1.4 of Parallel Coordinates Component